MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Controls print image resolution when Google Chrome prints PDFs with rasterization.
+  Controls print image resolution when Microsoft Edge prints PDFs with rasterization.

 When printing a PDF using the Print to image option, it can be beneficial to specify a print resolution other than a device's printer setting or the PDF default.
 A high resolution will significantly increase the processing and printing time while a low resolution can lead to poor imaging quality.